gbtnghla8fk/Follicle-Segmentation-in-Ovarian-Ultrasound-Images/README.md

 Random photos were selected and used from a publicly available dataset cited below:
 A, Indirani (2024).
 PCOS Dataset. figshare.
 Dataset. https://doi.org/10.6084/m9.figshare.27682557.v1

-Random photos were selected and used from a publicly available dataset cited below: A, Indirani (2024).
-PCOS Dataset. figshare.
-Dataset. https://doi.org/10.6084/m9.figshare.27682557.v1